buhpc/basic-cluster-install-scripts/README.md

 # Basic_Cluster_Setup
-This repository contains scripts to do installation of basic HPC packages and dependencies for a cluster.
-These scripts are meant to be run individually as needed after a cluster has been networked.
+This repository contains a set of scripts to perform installation of basic HPC packages and dependencies for a cluster.
+They are meant to be run individually as needed after a cluster has been fully networked.

 The following distributions are supported
  - Debian (including Raspbian Pi OS)
  - CentOS

-The following installations are supported by the scripts
+The following HPC packages and dependencies are supported by the scripts
 - C/C++ compilers
 - fortran compiler
 - git